 Additional bonds may hereafter be issued and secured by the Pledged Revenues having a lien on the Pledged Revenues on parity with, or subordinate and junior to, the lien on the Pledged Revenues securing the Bonds.
 Additional Obligations may not be issued with a lien superior to the lien on the Pledged Revenues securing the Bonds.
-See "ADDITIONAL OBLIGATIONS - Parity Obligations" herein.
+See "ADDITIONAL OBLIGATIONS PAYABLE FROM PLEDGED REVENUES - Other Obligations Secured by Pledged Revenues" herein.